yourlabs/django-autocomplete-light/README.rst

 Status
 ------

-The API is not subject to many changes until the release.
-We've got pretty much everything we want except the design which is being worked on at the time of writing.
+The API is pretty stable, and it does everything we want.
+It has nice documentation and design.

+But I'll try to find time to write tests and revamp the documentation before uploading a release to pypi.